 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Other Heavy & Tractor-Trailer Truck Driver Job Titles
+Types of Heavy & Tractor-Trailer Truck Driver Jobs

 - Milk Truck Driver

-Is There Job Demand for Heavy and Tractor-Trailer Truck Drivers?
+Job Opportunities for Heavy and Tractor-Trailer Truck Drivers

-In the United States, there were 1,871,700 jobs for Heavy and Tractor-Trailer Truck Driver in 2016.
+There were about 1,871,700 jobs for Heavy and Tractor-Trailer Truck Driver in 2016 (in the United States).
 New jobs are being produced at a rate of 5.8% which is above the national average.
 The Bureau of Labor Statistics predicts 108,400 new jobs for Heavy and Tractor-Trailer Truck Driver by 2026.
 The BLS estimates 213,500 yearly job openings in this field.

 The states with the most job growth for Heavy & Tractor-Trailer Truck Driver are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.